Javidi31/DeepWriterIdentification/README.md

 This is a [Keras](https://keras.io/) implementation of ResNet conjugated with classic descriptor.

 Residual networks with HTD classic descriptor implementation using Keras-1.0 functional API.
+To know more about our proposed model, please read the [original paper](https://www.sciencedirect.com/science/article/abs/pii/S0952197620302463).

 1. Download ["CERUG-EN data set"](https://www.ai.rug.nl/~sheng/writeridataset.html),
 2. As this dataset is word-base (unlike to the IAM, etc.), run ["Preparing.m"](https://github.com/Javidi31/DeepWriterIdentification/blob/main/Preparing.m) to merge words as a whole image for each subject.